 In the laboratories of the Acrylic Research and Process Center, teams are developing major innovations in the field of chemistry and acrylic processes.
 This research has been feeding Arkema’s know-how for many years, along with process management.

 Operating in Lorraine since 1958, the Acrylic Research and Process Center benefits from its privileged geographical position at the crossroads of European trade and significant synergies with one of Arkema’s main acrylic monomer production sites.

 With new premises since 1992, it contributes to the Group’s innovation with:

 - The development of optimized manufacturing processes for these molecules

 - The improvement of the performance of existing production processes

 In the area of Quality Assurance, it ensures the control of commercial product compliance with the specifications of Arkema customers.

 Activities of Arkema’s Acrylic Research and Process Center

-The laboratories and pilots of the Acrylic Research and Process Center employ around 70 people, a third of whom are engineers and doctors, fully integrated into the life of the Carling/Saint-Avold platform and the networks of universities and engineering schools located in the region.
+The laboratories and pilots of the Acrylic Research and Process Center employ around 75 people, including engineers and doctors, fully integrated into the life of the Carling/Saint-Avold platform and the networks of universities and engineering schools located in the region.

 The research and process teams work on a daily basis for improvement of the operation of Arkema’s Acrylics units around the world, implementation of new technologies, development of new acrylic monomers, and development of new applications.
 They are also developing new manufacturing processes that will be used by Arkema in its acrylic units in Europe or North America.